kirixvelu/project-108/src/blog/article-1.md

 ---
 title: Alternative to Pandemic-Era Housing Crisis
-description: The profit incentive have eroded the housing market for people which require immediate policy alternatives
+description: The impact of profit incentive on housing market across Canada
 date: 2022-06-15
 category: "humanity"
 ---